jjuanino/clame/doc/getting_started.rst

 database_path (``$HOME/.clame/clame.db``)
     SQLite database file where clame keeps track of installed patches, mainly. backup_dir_install (``$HOME/.clame/save``)
-    Directory where clame saves the files it overwrites in each patch version.
+    Directory where clame saves the files it overwrites in each patch version installation.
 They are neccesary in order to be able to restore them when clame uninstall a specific version.

 ..
 Parámetros internos.
 No mostrar
     max_retries_db (10)